 I am a researcher in Computer Science with experience in Formal Methods, Distributed Systems, and Business Process Management.
 I mainly specialise in process-oriented technologies, their theoretical formalisation (process calculi), their formal verification, their adoption via software tools (engineering), and their empirical validation.
 I do this using a cross-disciplinary and a cross-sectorial approach.
-In addition, I led the technology transfer of these academic efforts into tools at DCR Solutions, whose technology currently supports the Danish Central Government institutions.
 My research objectives involve the maturing of a new generation of process technologies that can adapt to citizen needs, while still be compliant with regulations and laws.
 Such technologies should have a digital component, in terms of software tools that support the digitalization of work processes.
 Finally, technologies should be understandable, even for people that do not have a computer science background.

-I currently work as a Tenure-track Assistant Professor in Computer Science at the Technical University of Denmark.
+I currently work as a Associate Professor in Computer Science at the Technical University of Denmark.
 Previously I was Assistant Professor at the University of Copenhagen.
 Before that I worked as an industrial posdoct researcher at the IT University of Copenhagen and DCR Solutions, the Technical University of Denmark, and at the University of Lisbon.
 I did my Ph.D. at the IT University of Copenhagen, under direction of Thomas Hildebrandt.

 When I am off duty, I dance, gravel bike and do some amateur photography.